-woman and friends hiking through the Smoky Mountainswoman and friends hiking through the Smoky Mountains
+woman and friends hiking through the Smoky Mountains

 The park is home to more than 100 miles of hiking trails, gorgeous scenic drives, waterfalls, wildlife viewing opportunities, and so much more.
 Some of the best hikes in the Smoky Mountains are Laurel Falls, Alum Cave Trail, and Abrams Falls.
 One of the top scenic drives in the park is Newfound Gap Road, which is 26 miles long and crosses the park to the southeast.